youcodeio/blog/infra.md

 ### About the author

-Pierre Zemb is a engineer student in a french engineer school called ISEN Brest and he's working at OVH as a part-time internship.
-He considers himself as a polyglot developer, with strong interests in golang, infrastructure, APIs, microservices, containers, and other backend stuffs...
-You can find him on [his website](https://pierrezemb.fr).
+Pierre Zemb is a developer studying in a french engineer school called ISEN Brest.
+He's also working at OVH as a part-time internship/alternance this year.
+He has strong interests in golang, infrastructure, APIs, microservices, containers, and other backend stuffs...
+You can find him on [his website](https://pierrezemb.fr) or [Twitter](https://twitter.com/PierreZ).